apache/pulsar/site2/docs/tiered-storage-filesystem.md

 sidebar_label: Filesystem offloader
 ---

-This chapter guides you through every step of installing and configuring filesystem offloader and using it with Pulsar.
+This chapter guides you through every step of installing and configuring the filesystem offloader and using it with Pulsar.

 ## Installation